gbesnard/stm32f1-bootloader/README.md

 - Boot from System Memory (BOOT1 == 0 && BOOT0 == 1)
 - Boot from embedded SRAM (BOOT1 == 1 && BOOT0 == 1)

-The boot loader is located in System Memory.
-It is used to reprogram the Flash memory by using USART1 (this is what is used by arduino IDE, when we're not using the programmer).
+The ST boot loader is located in System Memory.
+It is used to reprogram the Flash memory by using USART1.
-For further details please refer to AN2606.
+Our own boot loader is ...
+TODO

 # Tools
 ## Software